By: Nathan D.

-1.3 Conduct Research on Your Topic
+3. Conduct Research on Your Topic

 You can start by reading an article on your chosen topic, surf the internet for credible resources.
-Or go through different scholarly books and journals.
+Also, go through different scholarly books and journals.
 An effective way of doing so is to hit the nearest library and start digging up information.

-1.4 Sketch a Research Paper Outline
+4. Create a Research Paper Outline

 Once you have gathered the necessary data, the next step is drafting an outline.
 Your outline or structure will act as a placeholder for the actual information.
 Simply note down the important and main ideas that will go in each section.

 Group together your own ideas along with the gathered information.
-Don’t think of it as the final version, you can make changes to it as you go.
-Writing a research paper outline will just help make the actual writing process more organized and easier to complete.
+Don’t think of it as the final version; you can make changes to it as you go.
+Writing a research paper outline will help make the actual writing process more organized and easier to complete.
 While without an outline, you are likely to go astray and away from your paper’s main focus.

-1.5 How to Write a Thesis for a Research Paper
+5. Develop a Thesis for a Research Paper

 The thesis statement sums up the main idea and the purpose of your research, which helps keep you on the right track.
 Keep referring back to your thesis statement to avoid getting lost in discussing irrelevant ideas.

 Brainstorm different thesis ideas before finalizing one.
-Remember that the purpose of a thesis statement is to make the reader understand your topic and not to confuse them further.
+Remember that the purpose of a thesis statement is to make the reader understand your topic and not confuse them further.

 To understand better, going through some thesis statement examples is a great idea.
-This way you will know how to start a thesis statement and what makes an impactful thesis statement.
+This way, you will know how to start a thesis statement and what makes an impactful thesis statement.
 This will also help you craft an insightful statement for your research paper.